crertel/elixir_rpg/talk/outline.md

 * I want floors of different shapes and textures.
 * I want to be able to cast spells.
 * I want to be able to talk to people.
-* I want to hvae multiple people connected at once.
+* I want to have multiple people connected at once.

---
+---

 On the technical side, that's where we're Gonna Get Weird: